-Diagnosis is facilitated by a high index of suspicion during outbreaks and in endemic areas and by the presence of fecal leukocytes on smears stained with methylene blue or Wright's stain.
-Stool cultures are diagnostic and should be obtained.
-In patients with symptoms of dysentery (bloody and mucoid stools), the differential diagnosis should include invasive Escherichia coli, Salmonella, Yersinia, and Campylobacter infections; amebiasis; and viral diarrheas.
+Diagnosis is facilitated by a high index of suspicion during outbreaks and in endemic areas and by the presence of fecal leukocytes on smears stained with methylene blue or Wright stain.
+Stool cultures are diagnostic and should be obtained; for severely ill or at-risk patients, antimicrobial sensitivity testing is done.
+In patients with symptoms of dysentery (bloody and mucoid stools), the differential diagnosis should include invasive Escherichia coli, Salmonella, Yersinia, and Campylobacter infections; amebiasis; Clostridium difficile infection, and viral diarrheas.

 The mucosal surface, as seen through a proctoscope, is diffusely erythematous with numerous small ulcers.
-Although leukopenia or marked leukocytosis may be present, it averages 13,000/μL.
+Although leukopenia or marked leukocytosis may be present, WBC count averages 13,000/μL.
 Hemoconcentration is common, as is diarrhea-induced metabolic acidosis.

-Fluid loss is treated symptomatically with oral or IV fluids (see discussed in Intravenous Fluid Resuscitation).
+Fluid loss is treated symptomatically with oral or IV fluids (see Intravenous Fluid Resuscitation).
+Antidiarrheal drugs (eg, loperamide) may prolong illness and should not be used.
 Antibiotics can reduce the symptoms and shedding of Shigella but are not necessary for healthy adults with mild illness.
 However, certain patients, including the following, should usually be treated:

 Hands should be washed thoroughly before handling food, and soiled garments and bedclothes should be immersed in covered buckets of soap and water until they can be boiled.
 Appropriate isolation techniques (especially stool isolation) should be used with patients and carriers.